All posts

 </div>

-The height of the div is fixed to the height of your Resource, and your Resource can be as tall as you want (I tested up to 20k px).
-The maxHeight value from the host context is undefined in inline mode and is unused for this display mode.
+The height of the outer div is fixed to the height of your resource.
+I tested resources up to 20,000 pixels tall and they all render correctly.
+The maxHeight value from the host context is undefined in inline mode, which means your resource height is the only constraint.

 Fullscreen Display Mode

-Fullscreen display mode takes up the full conversation space, below the ChatGPT header/nav.
-This nav converts to the title of your application centered with the X button to exit fullscreen aligned left.
-Your App iframe is inserted in a div that looks like the following:
+Fullscreen display mode takes up the full conversation space, below the ChatGPT header.
+The header converts to show your application title centered with an X button to exit.
+The DOM structure:

 <div class="no-scrollbar fixed start-0 end-0 top-0 bottom-0 z-50 mx-auto flex w-auto flex-col overflow-hidden">